-Born Joseph Foreman, Afroman may be the first artist to achieve a worldwide hit with the assistance of the Internet.
-Citing his influences as Too Short, Big Daddy Kane, and 2 Live Crew, he began his rap career in the eighth grade when he started making homemade tapes of his own songs and passing them out to his classmates.
-He got his start as a performer at church where he played drums and eventually moved on to playing guitar.
-For a while, he used to work as a baggage handler at an airport while trying to make an impression with his songs.
+Born Joseph Foreman, Afroman is a Southern rapper best known for his hit stoner classic "Because I Got High."
+Citing influences like Too $hort, Big Daddy Kane, and 2 Live Crew, he began his rap career in the eighth grade, when he started making homemade tapes of his own songs and passing them out to his classmates.
+He got his start as a performer at church, where he played drums and eventually moved on to playing guitar.
+For a while, he even worked as an airport baggage handler while trying to make an impression with his songs.

 In 1999, while he was still living in East Palmdale, Los Angeles, Afroman released his first album, Sell Your Dope, and played parties, sidewalks, and contests.
 Not finding L.A. to his liking, he moved to Hattiesburg, Mississippi, where he teamed up with drummer Jody Stallone and keyboardist/bassist Daryl Havard.
 In the spring of 2000 he recorded his breakout LP, Because I Got High, with producer Tim Ramenofsky.
 He distributed it at shows with the help of T-Bones Records in Hattiesburg.
 As word spread about his live shows, demand for his music increased.
 At the time, online file-sharing service Napster had just kicked off the MP3 revolution, which turned out to be a boon for Afroman.
 A fan managed to acquire a copy of his album in digital form and posted the track "Because I Got High" to Napster.
 Howard Stern also boosted the popularity of the track by playing it on his radio show.
 "Because I Got High" went on to become a huge worldwide hit by the end of 2001.
 It was nominated for a Best Rap Grammy in 2002.